 This is where I kick back and make easy comfort foods like my mom’s chicken pot pie.
 She makes it with a thick almost gravy-like sauce, and a flaky crust.
 Her chicken pot pie was perfect for family dinners.

 Unfortunately, I don’t have time during the school week to make her famous flaky crust.
 I just don’t.
 This is where Udi’s larger sized delicious Gluten Free Multigrain Bread comes in handy.
 Did you know this bread can make the perfect pot pie crust in just seconds??

-Udi’s makes two super-sized gluten free breads, a soft white and a multigrain.
+Udi’s makes two super-sized gluten free bread varieties, a soft white and a multigrain.
 This bread holds up to sandwiches and anything else you want…like these delicious Gluten Free Breakfast Pockets.